List of Shadow Star chapters

-There are twelve volumes total in the Japanese release, and seven in the English-language one.
+There are twelve tankōbon volumes total in the Japanese release, and seven in the English-language release.
 As a result of Dark Horse's rearrangement of the series' chapters, those seven volumes actually cover volumes 1 to 6 of the original Japanese release.
 Further chapters were serialized in Super Manga Blast!, and starting with the magazine's 54th issue, the series was translated in its original right-to-left reading format; this lasted until Super Manga Blast! was cancelled five issues later.
-These chapters have not been collected into volumes yet, nor has Dark Horse announced any plans to further translate Shadow Star.
+These chapters have not been collected into volumes yet, and Dark Horse has not announced any plans to further translate Shadow Star.